audy/lederhosen/readme.md

 3. Generating tables from USEARCH output.
 4. Filtering tables to remove small or insignificant OTUs.

-### Why not QIIME?

-QIIME is great but imagine for a moment, if you will, a world where there was only one web browser.

 ### About

 - Lederhosen is a project born out of the Triplett Lab at the University of Florida.